I've added a new gallery of New England Fine Art Photography from my recent travels to Vermont, New Hampshire and Massachusetts. Check it out!

 For the photo shoot, I was given directions the night before to this magnolia tree which was located in an old cemetery in Oakland.
 With a short deadline to pull this off I arrived around sunrise and scouted around while waiting for the sun to rise high enough in the sky so I could make “high-key” backlit exposures favoring the tree branches and pink flowers while blowing out the sky.
 I shot several hundred photos then whittled them down to two panoramic sequences for the production team to work from.
 I’m not sure which sequence they ended up using or how many frames were used on this but they did an awesome job with post-processing.
 There is lots of detail when viewed up close.

-The past week has been a very eventful one for me to say the least.
-First off, I have the cover photo on the current VIA Magazine, July/August 2016 Oregon edition.
+I have the cover photo on the current VIA Magazine, July/August 2016 Oregon edition.
 VIA is AAA’s travel magazine for Northern California & Oregon members.
 One of the first photos I ever sold was to VIA more than ten years ago so it’s a great feeling to have the cover photo this month.

 California Missions Photos Featured in the News